Ale2C/Data-Mining/Unit-2/Evaluation/EvaluationUnit2.md

 **We wont use all the genres so we will filter it to select specific ones**

-Here select the columns we need in this case
+Here select the values we need in this case
 ```R
 dfgenre <- Movies$Genre %in% c("action","adventure","animation","comedy","drama")